k-wjames/Monsoon/README.md

 # Monsoon

-Monsoon is an android app done using Kotlin, employing modern app design and development and good practices.
+Monsoon is an android app built using Kotlin.
+It employs good android development practices and modern app design/development.

 The app will make good use of the following: